-Due to increasing interest rates, the value of certain cash flow derivatives increased, resulting in \$71.0 million of net other comprehensive income for the year ended December 31, 2021.
-Inversely, there was \$123.1 million and \$112.5 million of net other comprehensive loss for the years ended December 31, 2020 and 2019, respectively, due to declining interest rates.
+Due to increasing interest rates, the value of certain cash flow derivatives increased, resulting in \$189.5 million and \$71.0 million of net other comprehensive income for the years ended December 31, 2022 and 2021, respectively.
+Inversely, there was \$123.1 million of net other comprehensive loss for the year ended December 31, 2020, due to declining interest rates.

 Our investment portfolio is held primarily for liquidity purposes; accordingly, it is considered available-for-sale and is carried at fair value.
 Unrealized gains and losses on investment securities that are not OTTI are reported as a separate component of shareholders' equity.
-Unrealized gains and losses related to the non-credit component of OTTI investment securities are also reported as a separate component of shareholders' equity; however, we held no OTTI securities at any time during the years ended December 31, 2021, 2020 or 2019.
+Unrealized gains and losses related to the non-credit component of OTTI investment securities are also reported as a separate component of shareholders' equity; however, we held no OTTI securities at any time during the years ended December 31, 2022, 2021 or 2020.

 The value of our fixed-rate AFS investment securities have an inverse relationship with interest rates.
-Other comprehensive losses on AFS investment securities totaled \$169.1 million, for the year ended December 31, 2021, primarily driven by increasing interest rates.
-Additionally, other comprehensive gains of \$88.8 million and \$84.9 million for the years ended December 31, 2020 and 2019, respectively, were primarily driven by decreasing interest rates.
+Other comprehensive losses on AFS investment securities totaled \$847.4 million and \$169.1 million for the years ended December 31, 2022 and 2021, respectively, primarily driven by increasing interest rates.
+Additionally, other comprehensive gains of \$88.8 million for the year ended December 31, 2020, was primarily driven by decreasing interest rates.